vekatze/neut/book/src/terms.md

 ### Semantics

 A function type is compiled into a pointer to `base.#.cls`.
-For more, please see [How to Execute Types](./how-to-execute-types.md).
+For more, please see [On Executing Types](./on-executing-types.md).

 ### Type